 The Society does not support, but does not object to, the use of native plant or animal species for human needs provided:

 - That the decision to allow such use is made on the basis of scientific evidence.

-- That in the case of animal species, harvesting is carried out in a humane manner by licensed operators under the control of relevant government wildlife authorities.
+- That is the case of animal species, harvesting is carried out in a humane manner by licensed operators under the control of relevant government wildlife authorities.

 The Facts on Kangaroos in Australia

-Could you please let me know what the population of the different native species (flora and fauna) across Australia is?
+Could you please let me know what the population of the different native species across Australia is?